mehedihassanbinhafiz/Documentations-Of-MAI/Docker Doc/Docker Document.md

 ## some questions:
 1. What is docker image?
-ans: docker image is a template that contains the program or application and all the dependencies requireds to run on docker. it is comparable to  Virtual Machine.
+ans: docker image is a template that contains the program or application and all the dependencies required to run on docker. it is comparable to  Virtual Machine.
 One image can create multiple containers.

 <h1 align="center"> Documentation </h1>